The Real Estate Settlement Procedures Act (RESPA) Explained

 Real estate developers and builders often have relationships with title companies to handle bulk title insurance transactions in new home developments.
 In some cases, attorneys for sellers have financial relationships with title insurance companies and seek to direct buyers to use their services.

-As a rule, if a seller seeks to compel potential buyers to use a title insurance company and will not let the sale go forward unless the buyer complies, they’ve violated RESPA.
+As a rule, if a seller compels a potential buyer to use a title insurance company and will not let the sale go forward unless the buyer complies, they’ve violated RESPA.
 However, if sellers agree to pay for title insurance on behalf of the buyer, they’ll comply with RESPA as long as they don’t add the cost back elsewhere in the transaction.

 What To Do If Your Lender Violates RESPA